Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 | TOTAL       | 1:50      | -                         |

 ## Why you should know this or industry application (5 min)
-When you develop a game app, you need to pay particular attention upfront to how your app will handle various tasks that the game needs to perform: from handling user input, to rendering graphics, to updating AI components &mdash; along with the many small tasks your game might need to handle.
+When you develop a game app, you need to pay particular attention upfront to how your app will handle various tasks that the game needs to perform: from handling user input, to rendering graphics, to updating AI components, along with the many smaller tasks your game might need to execute.

-And for every game you make, you will need to create objects to represent game elements (aka, "entities") such as players, vehicles and other moving objects, projectiles, and so on.
+And for every game you make, you will need to create objects to represent game elements (sometimes called "entities") such as players, vehicles and other moving objects, projectiles, and so on.

 Intelligently laying out your game's structure and organizing its content in ways which facilitate adding more content and game play elements will make game development much easier.

 ## Learning Objectives (5 min)

-1. Identify and describe the pros and cons of the most populate iOS game architectures, including:
+1. Identify and describe the pros and cons of the most popular iOS game architectures, including:
 - Inheritance-Based
 - Component-Based
 - State Machine
 2. Identify and describe how to implement GameplayKit components
-3. Refactor (Implement)an existing code base into:
+3. Refactor (implement)an existing code base into:
 - Inheritance-Based architecture
 - Component-Based architecture using GameplayKit
 4. Implement a simple State Machine using GameplayKit